-Why is my cat so stressed when I take him to the veterinary clinic?
+Why is my cat so stressed when I take her to the veterinary clinic?

 Cats are very attached to their home territory, and most of our pet cats live a very sheltered life with a very predictable routine that does not involve travelling away from home.
 For most cats, a visit to the veterinarian is an overwhelming experience.
-The cat is taken out of its familiar home environment, put into a noisy car, driven to the veterinary clinic, taken into the reception area where there are intense smells from many other pets and people, and then taken into an examination room where an unfamiliar person examines them and administers various treatments.
+The cat is taken out of its familiar home environment, usually roughly pushed into a carrier, put into a noisy car, driven to the veterinary clinic, taken into the reception area where there are intense smells from many other pets and people.
+They are then taken into an examination room where an unfamiliar person examines them and administers various treatments.
 Any one of these things can be stressful, and when they are all combined together, it’s no wonder that your cat is frightened or stressed.

 My veterinarian says I should put my cat in a carrier for travel.
 Why?

 Veterinarians recommend the use of a carrier for travel because it is the safest and most secure way to transport animals.
-Once you arrive in the veterinarian’s office, a cat that is in a secure carrier will be safe from being bothered by other curious pets and will feel less vulnerable.
-A cat that is being held in your arms and becomes frightened may respond by leaping out of your arms, potentially injuring you in the process, and putting the cat at risk for injury or escape.
+Once you arrive at your veterinarian’s office, your cat who is in a secure carrier will be safe from being bothered by other curious pets and will feel less vulnerable.
+A cat that is being held in your arms and becomes frightened may respond by leaping out of your arms, potentially injuring you in the process, and putting your cat at risk for injury or escape.

 What is the best type of carrier?